akostrik/stage_telegram_python/README.md

 - it is a rather easy language (partly because of its easy syntax).

 ## `Server 2` (node.js) details
 [Node.js](https://nodejs.org/en/about), an asynchronous event-driven JavaScript runtime environment and library, runs the application outside of the client’s web browser.
-No function in node.js directly performs I/O, so the process never blocks [^10].
+No function in node.js directly performs I/O, so the process never blocks.
 Besides, the MongoDB site provides [detailed examples](https://www.mongodb.com/docs/drivers/node/current/usage-examples/
 ) of node.js usage.
 So node.js matches well to deal with MongoDB, though there are also many [other possibilities](https://www.mongodb.com/docs/drivers/) to do it.

 `Server 2` uses [Express](https://expressjs.com/) framework in order to: